 - Lime Juice - fresh lime juice has the very best flavor and adds great acidity to the dressing.

-How to Make This Rainbow Fruit Salad Recipe
+How to Make This Healthy Fruit Salad Recipe

 - Prep the fruit.
 Prepare the pineapple, tangerines, strawberries, blueberries, mangos, raspberries, and apples, by washing, slicing, and dicing into bite-sized pieces.
 Transfer to a large bowl and set aside while you make the fruit salad dressing.